 - Wheelset: Orbea Tryp 30c Disc Tubeless Ready

 This is not a XC hardtail.
 Although hardcore, it is also not just a hardcore hardtail.
-What Orbea set out to do with the Loki is a make a hardtail with a focus on having fun.
+What Orbea set out to do with the Alma is a make a hardtail with a focus on having fun.

 This means that it is not the fastest bike to get you up or down a mountain, but you will absolutely have a blast wherever you are!

 Orbea spec the Alma with 29 plus tires for maximum traction when you are blasting through corners and hammering through loose rocks.
 Spend some time getting the PSI dialed in to your weight and you will love how the Maxxis Ikon tires absorb small bumps on the trail.

 The wide tires also help you climb tricky sections.
 If you want even more traction, the frame can also take tires up to 3.0 wide.